mkurmarc/mkurmarc/README.md

 ## I am a software engineer with experience in web development

 ## My Skills:
-- C#, Python
+- JavaScript, React, Next.js, HTML, CSS
-- JavaScript, React, HTML, CSS
+- Python, Typescript
 - PostgreSQL, SQL Server

 ## About Me
 - Bachelors in Computer Science
-- Fun fact: Before pursuing my CS degree, I started and operated a hybrid business, brick & mortar and online, which helped families in need by furnishing their homes
+- Fun fact: Before pursuing my CS degree, I started and operated a hybrid furniture business, brick & mortar and online, which helped families in need by furnishing their homes at no cost to them.
 - Contact me via email: marc.rios1712@gmail.com